mikeolaniyi/Product_Sales/README.md

-# Exploratory Analysis & Visualization
+# Exploratory Data Analysis & Visualization

 # Question 1: How many customers were there for each approach?